michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

   the GUI) for the Android Native Development Kit (NDK).
-In contrast to independent projects like [Android Bitcoin Core][] (ABcore) that build their own Bitcoin Core binaries for Android NDK, adding support directly to the Bitcoin Core project may simplify testing and could allow future PRs to add the Android builds to the set of deterministically-generated executables that allow users to receive greater assurances that they are running the same well-reviewed code
+In contrast to independent projects like [Android Bitcoin Core][] (ABcore) that build their own Bitcoin Core binaries for Android NDK, adding support directly to the Bitcoin Core project may simplify testing.
+It could also allow future PRs to add the Android builds to the set of deterministically-generated executables that allow users to receive greater assurances that they are running the same well-reviewed code